HTTPArchive/almanac.httparchive.org/src/content/en/2022/jamstack.md

 Our most important takeaway from this year's analysis is that the Jamstack is hard to measure just by looking at HTTP Archive data.
 Nevertheless, our ability to use a measurement approach that was agnostic to both platform and framework and find in the resulting data strong correlations to "known" Jamstack platforms and frameworks was an encouraging sign that we have made progress in reliably identifying Jamstack sites in the Archive.

-Although we can't claim to know exactly what percentage of the web is Jamstack, we can say that around 3% of the web is Jamstack-y, and that this group has been growing strongly for the last 3 years, a great sign for the Jamstack community.
+Although we can't claim to know exactly what percentage of the web is Jamstack, we can say that around 3% of the web is Jamstack-y, and that this group has been growing strongly for the last 3 years—a great sign for the Jamstack community.

 We also found some frameworks and hosting platforms are more popular in the Jamstack than they are in the wider web.
 This might be because they are technically better at achieving our criteria, or it might just be because Jamstack developers have community preferences for specific stacks.